 The same goes for kids.
 Of course, different kids have different temperaments, and that needs to be taken into account.
 For example, my son would be the first to jump off a dock into the lake whereas my daughter would wait until right before we leave to even consider it.

-But sometimes, good parenting means pushing our kids to try things they wouldn’t on their own.
+But sometimes, good parenting means pushing our kids to try things they wouldn’t do on their own.

 BONUS: Conduct dress rehearsals with your child!